 - Farmer Livelihood

 - Disease Control

-Having created a matrix stakeholders and key sustainability issues, the executives could see how issues differed in importance based on the stakeholder, but how some issues were significant for a number of stakeholders, and that these could be used as an engagement opportunity for collaboration and creating shared value.
+Having created matrix stakeholders and key sustainability issues, the executives could see how issues differed in importance based on the stakeholder, but how some issues were significant for a number of stakeholders, and that these could be used as an engagement opportunity for collaboration and creation of shared value.

 A discussion then followed about how companies need to look beyond their traditional and linear value chain to engage and learn from other external stakeholders such as NGOs and universities, building up business intelligence and ultimately developing new channels for market growth.

-To learn more about how to arrange a similar briefing for your executive leadership or sustainability team, please contact Charlie Mathews ([email protected]).
+To learn more about how to arrange a similar briefing for your executive leadership or sustainability team, please contact Charlie Mathews at [email protected].